Glossary Project Life Cycle

 • Making decisions to adjust processes and resources as needed

-Project managers may use tracking tools such as burn-up charts or control charts to monitor the progress of the project.
+Project managers may use tracking tools, such as burn-up charts or control charts, to monitor project progress.

 Visual aids help identify areas that require attention, including those where team members are falling behind schedule or budget constraints need to be revisited.